joost-morsink/FF-admin-module/wiki/event.md

 ## Ordering

 The events are ordered sequentially, but not necessarily chronologically.
-Thius means the [Admin Module](./admin_module) supports non-chronological event processing.
+This means the [Admin Module](./admin_module) supports non-chronological event processing.

 ## Categories